ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Block type name: "Dolby Vision configuration dvcC"

-Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVision-ISOBMFF], for Dolby Vision profiles 0 to 7 included.
+Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVision-ISOBMFF], for Dolby Vision profiles 0 to 7 inclusive.

 ### dvvC